SpencerSherk/spencersherk.com/README.md

 # spencersherk.com
-Portfolio website made using React
+Portfolio website made using React, with a fully functional component hierarchy